 - 1 clove garlic, peeled and sliced in half

-- 1 tsp fresh, coarsely ground black pepper
+- 1 teaspoon fresh, coarsely ground black pepper

 Mediterranean Herb Butter